gary-kupferle/docker-cheatsheet/README.md

 # Removes containers, but not volumes
 docker compose down

+# Stop containers and remove everything from the compose.yaml specs
+docker compose down --volumes --rmi all

 # Build images before starting the containers
 docker compose up --build